philzook58/philzook58.github.io/_posts/2022-06-28-contextual-datalog.md

 ```

 #### Comments
+You can also use `Lists` <https://www.philipzucker.com/notes/Languages/datalog/#lists> but they are honestly kind of awkward to use.
+They wouldn't be so bad if I implemented a list library using external functors, but the mental cost of encoding functions into datalog relations plus all the other wacky stuff I'm doing here is too much.

 A quite nice approach for sets is that of Patricia tries.
 Patricia tries are a commonly used functional data structure for intsets.
 They are canonical for a given set (unlike ordinary binary search trees).
 See for example the Haskell or ocaml libraries.

+I could also box all values into a universal type ADT instead of using `number` as my universal type.

 I'll note there is a history of internalizing sets as objects in datalog, but many of these systems seem like they have died off.
 See  LDL, Hilog, COL, relationlog.
 - [Overview of Datalog Extensions with Tuples and Sets (1998)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.9904)